A LITTLE BIT OF HISTORY…

-Ingrid Guyon, photographer with passion for self-representation and ethics, believed in using visual arts as tools for social change and founded Fotosynthesis in 2009.
-Her studies in Visual Anthropology has shifted her career: she did not want to become a photojournalist or travel photographer but wanted to work directly with communities to ensure a fair and participatory representation.
+Ingrid Guyon, photographer with a passion for self-representation and ethics, believed in using visual arts as tools for social change and had the idea to found Fotosynthesis in 2009.
+Her studies in Visual Anthropology have shifted her career: she did not want to become a photojournalist or travel photographer but wanted to work directly with communities to ensure a fair and participatory representation.

-After many years focusing on darkroom projects with a local base, Fotosynthesis has decided not have a base anymore but to go and deliver workshops and projects anywhere to reach out to more communities and has developed partnership with national and international NGOs, museums and the education sector.
+After many years focusing on projects in London with a local base, Fotosynthesis has decided not to have a base anymore but to go and deliver workshops and projects anywhere to reach out to more communities and has developed partnerships with national and international INGOs, NGOs, museums, and the education sector.